aigency-project/aigency-project.github.io/content/get_started/tutorial/_index.md

 python main.py
 ```

 The agent will start and be ready to receive requests at the URL you defined in the service block.

-Congratulations, you've created your first Aigency agent! 🎉
+**Congratulations, you've created your first AI Agent using Aigency! 🎉**

 ## 4. Consuming your agent